bregman-arie/howtheydevops/README.md

 There are many ways to practice DevOps.
 Fortunately, many companies are willing to share how they do it.
 I believe there is much to learn from this documented use cases and published resources.
 The content you'll find in this repository is a list of such resources.

-The reosurces are indexed by companies, technologies and DevOps related topics.
+The reosurces are indexed by companies, technologies, years and DevOps related topics

 Happy Learning!